fartsASMR/idk-what-this-is/README.md

-# idk-what-this-is
-what is github even for why does everyone in pt have it, i gotta admit i just signed in so i can fit in
+i signed in last second idk what im doing